storyblok/storyblok-astro/README.md

 });
 ```

+> **Warning**
-> ⚠️ This SDK uses the Fetch API under the hood.
+> This SDK uses the Fetch API under the hood.
 If your environment doesn't support it, you need to install a polyfill like [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch).
 More info on [storyblok-js-client docs](https://github.com/storyblok/storyblok-js-client#fetch-use-polyfill-if-needed---version-5).

 ### Options